graphql/graphql-spec/spec/Section 2 -- Language.md

 DefaultValue : = Value[Const]

-A GraphQL query can be parameterized with variables, maximizing query reuse, and avoiding costly string building in clients at runtime.
+A GraphQL operation can be parameterized with variables, maximizing reuse, and avoiding costly string building in clients at runtime.

 If not defined as constant (for example, in {DefaultValue}), a {Variable} can be